nvnsudharsan/SOLWEIG-GPU/README.md

 ![UTCI for New Delhi](/UTCI_New_Delhi.jpeg)
 UTCI for New Delhi, India, generated using SOLWEIG-GPU and visualized using ArcGIS online.

+## Required input datasets
+- Building digital surface model (DSM) which has builings + digital elevation model (DEM)
+- DEM
+- Tree DSM which has only the height of vegetation (no DEM)

 ## Installation

 Clone the repository and set up the environment: